abusby/php-vadersentiment/README.md

 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
 It is fully open-sourced under the MIT License (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).

-##Introduction

-This is a php port of the vader sentiment analysis tool orginally written in python and found https://github.com/cjhutto/vaderSentiment

 ##Example code